-- Change the variable on line 16: $data_layout_name to match the layout name that you will use for finding and editing your events in the background.
+- Change the variable $data_layout_name to match the layout name that you will use for finding and editing your events in the background.

 - (optionally) change the variable $entry_layout_name to match the name of the layout you want to see when you open an event.
 Leave it the way it is if you will only be using one layout for both purposes.

 - Change the variable $field_names to match your field names.
-There are a lot of field names in there – if you don’t use one, just replace it with a blank string (“”).
+There are a lot of field names in there – if you don’t use one, just set that field variable to a blank a blank string (“”).
 You must use the following fields: